Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/passcode.md

 ## Exploit

-We have all the requirements to craft a successfull exploit.
+We have all the requirements to craft a succesfull exploit.
 	- [x] Number padding bytes: `96`
 	- [x] GOT address of `fflush()`: `0x0804c014`
  	- [x] Address of `system("/bin/cat flag");` setup: `0x0804929e`.
 We have to pass this as a decimal.